vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 - Independent on container - does not require EE container, configured in application and not in container
 - Separated security from business logic
-- Decoupled authorisation from authentication
+- Decoupled authorization from authentication
 - Principal - User, device, or system that is performing and action
 - Authentication
     - Process of checking identity of a principal (credentials are valid)